professor-l/classic-tetris-project/docs/COMMANDS.md

 #### `!profile [username]`
 **Platforms**: Discord<br/>

-Prints most standard information stored in the bot belonging to the specified user, or you.
+Prints most standard information stored in the bot belonging to the specified user, or yourself if no argument is provided.
 Also makes it pretty.

 #### `!pb [username]`
 **Platforms**: Twitch, Discord<br/>
 **Aliases**: `!getpb`

-Outputs the pb of the specified user, or you.
+Outputs the pb of the specified user, or yourself if no argument is provided.

 ---
-#### `!setpb <pb> [type=NTSC]`
+#### `!setpb <pb> [type=NTSC] [level=18]`
 **Platforms**: Twitch, Discord<br/>
 **Aliases**: `!newpb`